The Palace of Westminster is tumbling down.

 By the time all the extra buildings were finished, Big Ben too, it ran over budget massively.
 If we include the rebuilding of the House of Lords after fire destroyed it, (1834) then in today’s values it all cost about £1.3 billion.
-By previous example we can expect the proposed refurbishment rise to £7.5 billion, and take at least ten years to complete.
+Holyrood’s costs are a skateboard park in comparison.

 The palace was hit by Nazi bombs on 14 occasions during the second world war.
-When one destroyed the Commons chamber completely, MPs simply used other rooms in the Palace to continue the business of government.
-I can hear dear old Betjeman now:
+When one destroyed the Commons chamber completely MPs simply used other rooms in the Palace to continue the business of delusion and muddle and outrage.

 A common use for the Commons

 When you think about it, Westminster really ought to be a museum.
-School children could visit it to see how a small nation concentrated power in one place for three hundred years, where people talk bollocks most of the day, verbally abusing each other, and then share a pint in the bar later where they physically beat each other up.
-Then there are the oldies in the House of Lords who drone obnoxious codswallop about Scotland and fall asleep.
+School children could visit it to see how a small nation concentrated power in one place for three hundred years, where people talk bollocks most of the day, verbally abusing each other, and then get drunk in the House’s many bars.

-Let the grotesque Palace of Westminster fall into the Thames where it belongs.
-It represents a notional democracy, a ‘pretendy’ parliament.
+I haven’t touched upon the decrepit unelected House of Lords, a place that resembles a the holding pens of a slaughter house, but let the grotesque Westminster fall into the Thames where it belongs.
+It has become an anachronism, a notional democracy, a ‘pretendy’ parliament.